ferronweb/ferron-website/src/content/docs/configuration.md

   - A maximum time (in milliseconds) for server to process the request, after which the server resets the connection.
 If set to `null`, the timeout is disabled.
 It's not recommended to disable the timeout, as disabling it may leave the server vulnerable to Slow HTTP attacks.
 Default: `300000`
 - **maximumCacheEntries** (_u32_ or `null`; _cache_ module)
   - Maximum amount of cache entries that can be stored in the cache.
 If set to `null`, the cache can theoretically store unlimited entries.
 The cache keys for entries depend on the request method, the request URL, the "Host" header value, and varying request headers.
 Default: `null`
+- **useAutomaticTLSHTTPChallenge** (_bool_; Ferron 1.1.0 and newer)
+  - Option to enable HTTP-based ACME challenge for automatic TLS.
+When set to `true`, the server will use the HTTP-01 ACME challenge instead of TLS-ALPN-01 one.
+Default: `false`
+- **enableHTTP3** (_bool_; Ferron 1.1.0 and newer)
+  - Option to enable HTTP/3.
+When set to `true`, the server will support the HTTP/3 protocol.
+Currently, HTTP/3 support is experimental.
+The `TLS_AES_128_GCM_SHA256` needs to be enabled, otherwise HTTP/3 server wouldn't start at all.
+Default: `false`
+- **wsgiClearModuleImportPath** (_bool_; _wsgi_ module; Ferron 1.1.0 and newer)
+  - Option to enable clearing Python module import paths.
+Setting this option to `true` improves the compatiblity with setups involving multiple WSGI applications, however module imports inside functions must not be used in the WSGI application.
+Default: `false`
+- **asgiClearModuleImportPath** (_bool_; _asgi_ module; Ferron 1.1.0 and newer)
+  - Option to enable clearing Python module import paths.
+Setting this option to `true` improves the compatiblity with setups involving multiple ASGI applications, however module imports inside functions must not be used in the ASGI application.
+Default: `false`

 ## Host configuration properties